MrKinauJr/singlegpupassthroughmanjaro/README.md

 Run **4-reboot.sh** in terminal.
 This will reboot you

-When back, run **5-check_iommu.sh**, and hope it says those arguments you added earlier, along with a bunch of other stuff.
+When back, run **5-check_iommu.sh** in terminal, and hope it says those arguments you added earlier, along with a bunch of other stuff.
 If it does, you win!
 If not, you've epically failed, I can't help.

-Run **6-show_devices.sh**, and look for a "VGA COMPATIBLE CONTROLLER", and it's Audio device.
+Run **6-show_devices.sh** in terminal, and look for a "VGA COMPATIBLE CONTROLLER", and it's Audio device.
 ## If your VGA and AUDIO deivces are in the same IOMMU group, with nothing else in it, good.
 ## If your VGA and AUDIO devices aren't in the same IOMMU group, but they're each in their own group, with nothing else in either, good.
 ## If your VGA and AUDIO devices are in the same group as other stuff, not good.
 I can't help